Hamiltonian reduction using a convolutional auto-encoder coupled to an Hamiltonian neural network: Introduction

 \section{Introduction}

 Hamiltonian reduced order modeling techniques have been successfully developed in order to perform accelerated numerical simulations of some parameterized Hamiltonian models of large dimension \cite{peng2015symplectic, hesthaven2022reduced, ROmvlasov}.
 The spatial discretization of some wave-like partial differential equations gives rise to very large such Hamiltonian systems.
 Reduced order models can be essential for real-time simulations or when a large number of simulation instances are required as part of a control, optimisation or uncertainty quantification algorithm.
 Starting from the initial model, a large differential system, the methods consist into constructing a differential system of a smaller size that can produce valid approximate solutions for a predefined range of times and parameters.
-Many physical models have a Hamiltonian structure and this gives the system a certain number of geometrical properties like the conservation of energy.
+Many physical models have a Hamiltonian structure and this gives the system a certain number of geometrical properties like the conservation of energy \answerG{ and the symplecticity of the phase space flows}.
 In particular, the preservation of this structure at the discrete level enables to ensure large-time stability of the numerical simulations \cite{Hairer}.
 In order to build consistent and robust reduced models, it is therefore interesting to preserve this Hamiltonian structure through the reduction.
 The construction of reduced models can be divided in two steps: (i) find a so-called pair of encoder and decoder operators that goes from the full to the reduced variables and inversely; (ii) identify the dynamics followed by the reduced variables.
 The construction of the encoder and decoder operators relies on a large number of data produced by numerical simulations in the range of time and parameters of interest.